 While software-defined networking promises a formally verifiable network operation, the paradigm still poses fundamental challenges.
-In particular, as we have argued in this paper, correctly operating a network from a logically centralized perspective is non-trivial, because of the asynchronous and unreliable communication between switches and controller.
-Indeed, today, we do not have a good understanding how to design dependable software-defined networks.
-Given that these networks are currently moving into production (in data centers, but also in the wide-area Internet), this is problematic.
+In particular, correctly operating a network from a logically centralized perspective is non-trivial, because of the asynchronous and unreliable communication between switches and controller.
+With the advent of more adaptive SDNs, where routes can be changed more frequently and flexibly [11], as we have shown in this paper, it becomes algorithmically challenging to operate networks and dynamically change routes in a consistent and efficient manner.
+As these networks are currently moving into production (in data centers, but also in the wide-area Internet), this is problematic.

 We understand our paper as a first step toward more efficient yet consistent multi-policy SDN updates, and believe that our work opens many interesting questions for future research.
 In particular, further work is required to fully chart the computational complexity landscape of loop-free network updates.
 More generally, it will be interesting to extend our work toward more sophisticated dependability properties, such as blackhole freedom or waypoint enforcement.
+Finally, it will be interesting to study approximation algorithms: do there exist fast scheduling algorithms which guarantee an "almost optimal" number of touches?
+Especially in large networks where there can be many switches along a path and where multiple policies need to be updated simultaneously, our hardness result may inhibit fast exact solutions.

 Acknowledgments.
 We thank Anja Feldmann for useful inputs.
-We also thank the anonymous reviewers for their feedback.
-Our research was supported by the EU project UNIFY and a German BMBF Software Campus grant (01IS12056).
+This research was partly supported by the Danish Villum foundation project ReNet.